H Line (RTD)

 The H Line, part of the light rail system operated by the Regional Transportation District in the Denver-Aurora Metropolitan Area in Colorado, was added to the system on November 17, 2006, with the completion of the Southeast Corridor project (the "T-Rex Project").
-It is one of four routes that are part of the RTD's service plan for the corridor.
+It is one of four routes that were originally part of the RTD's service plan for the corridor.

 The line was extended to reach Florida station on February 24, 2017 along with the opening of the R line.

-According to a map in the RTD's service plan for the corridor, the H Line's color is blue.

-From the start of each day, the H Line begins its service southbound at Evans station to Florida Station.
-At the end of the service, the H Line terminates its service at I-25 & Broadway station.
+From 3:00 am to 5:30 am, some H Line trains originate at Evans Station operating southbound to Florida Station.